ihr-it-projekt/DayZModsInfo/TBSecondHandMarket/Configs/StallConfig.md

       "price": 2000, // Price for the stall "premiumPriceReduce": 500, // Price reduce for premium users "priceForTimeExtension": 100, // Price for time extension, if value is lower than 0, the time extension feature is disabled
-      "durationInMinutesForTimeExtension": 60 // Duration in minutes for time extension, if value is lower than 0, the time extension feature is disabled
+      "durationInMinutesForTimeExtension": 60, // Duration in minutes for time extension, if value is lower than 0, the time extension feature is disabled
+      "disableVehicleTrading": 1, // 0 = off, 1 = on, if 1 the stall will not allow vehicle trading for non premium players
+      "premiumDisableVehicleTrading": 0 // 0 = off, 1 = on, if 1 the stall will not allow vehicle trading for premium players
     },
     {
       "id": "0c5nvonrpm",